Forex Demo Account: How to Open One and Actually Use It

 Do I need to deposit money to open a forex demo account?

-No. Brokers like Exness and XM both let you open a demo account with just an email address.
+No. Most major brokers let you open a demo account with just an email address.
 No deposit, no credit card, no identity documents required.
 You get virtual capital loaded immediately.
 The deposit comes later, if and when you decide to switch to a live account.

 How long does a forex demo account last?

 It depends on the broker.
-Exness and XM demos have no expiry and stay active as long as your account exists.
-RoboForex and Pepperstone run 30-day demos, but both allow renewals.
-If you want an uninterrupted three-month practice period, Exness or XM are the practical choices.
+Some demos have no expiry and stay active as long as your account exists.
+Others run for 30 days but allow renewals on request.
+If you want an uninterrupted three-month practice period, choose a broker that offers an open-ended demo so you are not rushing through a clock.

 Is demo trading the same as live trading?